Xola-lab/Lind-ikhayaXola/README.md

 ### Key Features:

-- Responsive design optimized for desktop and mobile.
+- Responsive design optimised for desktop and mobile.

 - Project showcase with detailed descriptions and GitHub links.